FAQ - Internship in South Africa

 They are driving on a close mashed net of routes, connecting the city center and suburbs of Cape Town.
 You`ll find those buses all over the city.
 To hop on you just have to wave.
 Then you have to ask the driver where the bus is going.
 Taking a mini bus is an adventure, that`s for sure.
 The advantage: cheap prices.
 Disadvantage: it`s quite dangerous.
 The condition of most of the buses is bad and the way they drive reminds sometimes of action movies.

-Besides Mini Buses and Rikis there are usual cabs in Cape Town as well.
-They`ll charge you up to 10 Rand per kilometer.
-At night they are the only alternative to an own car
+There are usual cabs in Cape Town as well.
+They`ll charge you up to 15 Rand per kilometer and are the only alternative to an own car.
+Especially popular are UBER, which works very well in Cape Town.

 10. What choice of leisure time activities do I have in Cape Town?